 Step 7: Purchase tools and equipment

-What’s the point of starting a mechanic shop without tools?
+What’s the point of starting an auto shop without tools?
 Auto repair tools and equipment are necessary to run operations.
 It can be costly to purchase all the equipment, which is why you can start from the basics.
 Some of these include a basic reader, a jack stand, battery chargers, etc.

 Step 8: Hire your all-star team